You might be losing sleep worrying about how to afford your child’s higher education.

 It’s not too late for your child to choose a different college, even if it means taking a gap year to work, take an internship, volunteer or travel.
 It’s not popular to say this, but right now, there are still some options available.

-Get a few applications into schools that have rolling admissions for the fall of 2021.
+Get a few applications into schools that have rolling admissions for the fall.
 This time, run the NPC (net price calculator) on the school websites first—and only have your child apply to the ones with net prices that come close to what you can afford.

 Heads up!
 Small, manageable student loans taken to bridge a gap are a blessing that relieves your financial pressure and provides opportunities for your child.